-Name or company name of director Post in organisation chart of the company Profile MR JOSÉ IGNACIO Chairman 9 CFO Salamanca, Spain, 1950.
-SÁNCHEZ GALÁN Chairman & CEO Other current positions and professional activities He is the chairman of the boards of directors of the country subholding companies of the Iberdrola group in the United Kingdom (Scottish Power Ltd.), the United States (Avangrid, Inc., a NYSE-listed company) and Brazil (Neoenergia, S.A., a company listed on the BOVESPA).
-He is a member of the group of top utility executives of the World Economic Forum (Davos), which he has chaired, and of the Steering Committee of the European Round Table of Industrialists and of the J.P.
-Morgan International Council.
+Name or company Post in organisation name of director chart of the company Profile MR JOSÉ IGNACIO SÁNCHEZ GALÁN Chairman & CEO Salamanca, Spain, 1950.
+Other current positions and professional activities He is the chairman of the boards of directors of the country subholding companies of the Iberdrola group in the United Kingdom (Scottish Power Ltd.), the United States (Avangrid, Inc., a NYSE-listed company) and Brazil (Neoenergia, S.A., a company listed on the BOVESPA).
+He is a member of the group of top utility executives of the World Economic Forum (Davos), which he has chaired, of the Steering Committee of the European Round Table of Industrialists and of the J.P.
+Morgan International Council, and chairman of the Renewable Hydrogen Coalition.
 Academic training He graduated as an Industrial Engineer from the Technical Engineering School of Universidad Pontificia Comillas (Madrid).
 He has received honorary doctorate degrees from the universities of Salamanca, Edinburgh, and Strathclyde (Glasgow).
 He has been on the faculty of Escuela Técnica Superior de Ingeniería (ICAI), and is currently a visiting professor at the University of Strathclyde, chairman of the Social Council of the University of Salamanca, a member of the Dean's Advisory Council of the Massachusetts Institute of Technology (MIT) and a trustee of the Comillas-ICAI University Foundation.
 Noteworthy experience in the energy and industrial engineering sector He has served as chief operating officer of Industria de Turbo Propulsores, S.A.
 (ITP) and as chairman of the European aerospace consortium Eurojet, headquartered in Germany.
 He has also held various positions at Sociedad Española del Acumulador Tudor, S.A. (now, Exide Group), engaged in the manufacture and sale of batteries.